rodum012/Bitcoin_AI_Projection_Comparison/README.md

 ## Usage

 In order to launch the application, navigate to the Bitcoin_AI_Projection_Comparison folder, open New_Models.ipynb, and run the cells to see the daily versus weekly comparison of the LSTM models.
-Next, open Active_Learning.ipynb and run the cells to see the daily versus weekly one year projections of the active learning model.
+Next, open Active_Learning.ipynb and run the cells to see the daily one year projections of the active learning model and open Active_Learning_Weekly to see the projections for the weekly data.
 Below is an example of the output of running the cells that shows a graph of the last 3 years of bitcoin data as well as a one year future projection using the active learning model:

 ![Output](Images/ex_output.png)